ansonbenny/DALL-E/README.md

 IMAGEKIT_URL_ENDPOINT = "ENTER_VALUE"

-<h5>to Start BackEnd in server dir type command in terminal</h5>
+<h5>to Start BackEnd , go to the server dir and type command in terminal</h5>

 ```bash
   npm start
 ```

-<h5>to Start FrontEnd Develop mode in client dir type command in terminal</h5>
+<h5>to Start FrontEnd Develop mode, go to the client dir and type command in terminal</h5>

 ```bash
   npm run dev